dimitarpg13/aiconcepts/TheDebateAroundConsciousness.md

 The idea of Stuart Hameroff that microtubules are at the root of the phenomenon of Consciousness was dicussed for first time in his 1987 book _"Ultimate Computing: Biomolecular Consciousness and NanoTechnology"_ which can be found [here](https://github.com/dimitarpg13/aiconcepts/blob/master/literature/QuantumCognition/ULTIMATE_COMPUTING_Biomolecular_Consciousness_and_NanoTechnology_Hameroff_1987.pdf)

+Related article of Stuart Hameroff: "Quantum computation in brain microtubules?
+The Penrose-Hameroff 'Orch OR' model of Consciousness" can be found [here](https://github.com/dimitarpg13/aiconcepts/blob/master/literature/QuantumCognition/Quantum_computation_in_brain_microtubules_the_Orch-OR_model_of_Consciousness_hameroff-1998.pdf).

 **David Chalmers** on Consciousness: links [here](https://youtu.be/uhRhtFFhNzQ) and [here](https://youtu.be/LW59lMvxmY4)

 **Daniel Dennett** on Consciousness: link [here](https://youtu.be/eSaEjLZIDqc)